It was a horrendous Labor Day holiday weekend for those traveling on Maine roadways with five fatal accidents and many more resulting in injuries.

 As you can see, many people were affected by these terrible accidents — both the victims themselves, but also many friends and family.
 Don’t mix alcohol and driving and always avoid aggressive driving, which can lead to accidents.

-If you or a loved one has been injued in a car accident in Portland, Bangor or the surrounding areas, contact the experienced injury attorneys at Peter Thompson & Associates today by calling 1-800-804-2004 to make a free appointment to discuss your case.
+If you or a loved one has been injued in a car accident in Portland, Bangor or the surrounding areas, contact the experienced injury attorneys at Peter Thompson & Associates today by calling 1-800-804-2004 to make a appointment to discuss your case.

 Five people die on Maine roads over the weekend, Bangor Daily News.